kamranahmedse/kamranahmedse.github.io/blog/_posts/2014-12-03-javascript-and-popup-windows.md

 What's happening here is, firstly I open the window having the width and height equal to that of the screen.
 And after the window has been opened, I move it to the top left corner of the screen ..why do I move it?
 Because *some* of the browsers out there, do not do this by default.

-Another problem that I faced was that the content of the popup window was exceeding the visible screen, and I was expecting it to show the scrollbars so that a user may scroll and visit the whole page instead of just the visible screen.
-But in Firefox, it wasn't showing them by default so I had to modify the code like following
+Another problem that I faced was that the content of the popup window was exceeding the visible screen, and I was expecting it to show the scrollbars so that a user may scroll and view the whole page instead of just the visible screen.
+But in Firefox, scrollbars were not being shown default so I had to modify the code like following

 <pre><code class="javascript">
 // To make things tidy